exasol/transformers-extension/doc/user_guide/user_guide.md

 #### The Pre-built Language Container

 The deployment includes the installation of the Script Language Container (SLC).
-The SLC is a way to install the required programming language and necessary dependencies in the Exasol Database so that UDF scripts can be executed.
+The SLC is a way to install the required programming language and necessary dependencies in the Exasol database so that UDF scripts can be executed.
 The version of the installed SLC must match the version of the Transformers Extension package.
 See [the latest release](https://github.com/exasol/transformers-extension/releases) on GitHub.

 #### List of Options